Explore science by building a model of the water cycle with LEGOs®!

 Which is why we drink the same water as dinosaurs -- water just recycles itself over and over.

-Most kids don't understand that water is a finite resource on our planet.
+Most kids don't understand that water is a finite resource on Earth.
 And although this can be a little challenging to explain, it's often one of the early introductions to environmental science and shows them why it's important to take care of our Earth.

 We used a LEGO Baseplate to create our water cycle.
 This allows room for building a large picture while all the LEGOS are attached to the base so it's mobile.